Checking Your Credit Score: Important Facts You Need to Know

 In the U.S., three credit reporting agencies, namely Experian, Equifax, and Transunion, break the scores into different tiers.

-For instance, the first three tiers for Experian are Exceptional, Very good, and Good, which are reserved for borrowers with scores starting at 670.
+For instance, the first three tiers for Experian are Exceptional, Very Good, and Good, which are reserved for borrowers with scores starting at 670.
 If your score falls between 300 to 669, you will fall in the bottom tiers of Fair and Very Poor.

 An application with a lower credit score will be most likely rejected by your bank.
 However, some companies take the risk by offering subprime lenders loan products, like an $800 loan with no credit check.